briennekordis/fizzBuzz/README.md

 fizzBuzz

 ## General Info & Description
-A PHP project from Codecademy's [Learn PHP](https://www.codecademy.com/learn/learn-php) course that uses while, for, and foreach loops to count from 1-100 and prints "Fizz", "Buzz", or "FizzBuzz" depending on if the number is divisible by 3, 5, or 3 and 5.
+A guided project from Codecademy's [Learn PHP](https://www.codecademy.com/learn/learn-php) course that uses while, for, and foreach loops to count from 1-100 and prints "Fizz", "Buzz", or "FizzBuzz" depending on if the number is divisible by 3, 5, or 3 and 5.

 ## Tools & Technologies